 8. As for the balance and content of the sermon, having worked on your message, you want now to review the whole to check that it is balanced with appropriate content.

 A. does it have the basic 3Rs (not necessarily prominent, but there in one form of another) 1.
 Ruined by the Fall; 2.
-Redemption through Christ’s life and death; 3.
+Redemption through Christ’s life, death and resurrection; 3.
 Regeneration by the Holy Spirit.
 These essential doctrines need to be integrated into the message, not necessarily as subheadings but inserted under the appropriate heading.
 Visitors to the congregation may be present for the first and only time, and they need to hear the essence of the Gospel in every sermon.
 This ensures that all sermons have Christ in them, and one should aim for their being Christo-centric but not divorced from the needs and applicability to the hearers.
 Sermons are to be practical, not simply theoretical.
 Faith without works is dead, and sermons are a call to action ‘the words of the wise are as goads’ Ecc 12:11 – to worship, to glorify God, to dedicate oneself to His service, to bring His message to the world in which we live.
 There are other basic ingredients with which to season the sermon, to make it tasty, and you can add these as your cooking skills improve.

 B. an illustration should illustrate; if you need two illustrations it means that the first one did not work, or was not complete.
 Scripture uses two illustrations when there are two points to develop.
 Make them applicable to real life so that when people come across such situations in real life, hopefully the message of the sermon will be recalled ‘the words of the wise are as fastened nails’ Ecc 12:11.
 Illustrations can take various forms, so that there is huge scope for meaningful and interesting illustrations, so that no sermon should lack interesting information.
-An occasional anecdote, or point from a book, or news item, can be used as illustrations, but Spurgeon says in his Lectures to My Students that too many illustrations is like a house with too many windows, and no illustrations is like a house without any windows.
+An occasional anecdote, or point from a book, or news item, can be used as illustrations, but Spurgeon says in his Lectures to My Students that too many illustrations is like a house with too many windows, whereas a sermon without illustrations is like a house without any windows.
 They should be sprinkled like salt in appropriate places.
 Do not strive to insert an illustration if the topic is simple and clear enough already.

 C. the application needs to contain the free offer of the Gospel, along with an appropriate warning about its neglect.
 A sermon without the free offer is like a house without a door.
 The door should be opened with a Gospel invitation.
-Theologically, sinners close in with Christ in the free offer of the Gospel.
+Theologically, sinners close in with Christ and find Him in the free offer of the Gospel.
 Application can also be trickle-fed throughout the sermon, for example, at the end of each heading.
 Illustrations can be used in the same way.
 To catch the attention of careless hearers it can be useful to have a pointed application or interesting illustration in one’s introduction, to highlight the purpose of the sermon and to make them sit up and listen.

 9. Know how you are going to finish your message.
 Don’t let it tail off into insignificant or banal comment.
 Give it a clean and pointed finish so that people know that it is completed.